Like to stay updated on what is happening at the Dogs' Homes?

 Volunteers assist us with dog walking at our four homes.

-In order to volunteer, you must first attend an information session and then complete an on-site induction.
-These sessions are held at each home as Volunteers are required, and are advertised on this website and on our social media when they are coming up.
+All volunteer dog walkers must attend an information session and then complete an on-site induction.
+These sessions are held at each home as volunteers are required, and if you register your interest we will advise you when a session is planned.

-It takes time to train volunteers, so we ask for a minimum time commitment from every volunteer: walking for a minimum of 3-4 hours weekly or fortnightly for at least six months
+It takes time to train volunteers, so we ask for a minimum time commitment from every volunteer: walking for a minimum of 3-4 hours weekly or fortnightly for at least six months.

 Dog walking volunteers must be able to: